Lichen nitidus seems to be more likely to develop in children and young adults.

 Association with other diseases

-Because lichen nitidus is rare, most information about the disorder is known from individual cases or very small studies, rather than from large studies that generally produce more reliable information.
-Therefore, possible associations observed between lichen nitidus and other diseases aren't well understood.
-However, lichen nitidus may be associated with:
+Because lichen nitidus is rare, most information about the disorder is known from individual cases or small studies.
+Links between lichen nitidus and other diseases aren't well-understood, but they may include:

 - Lichen planus, an inflammatory condition usually characterized by patches of red or purple, flat-topped, itchy bumps on the skin or lacy white patches on the mucous membranes of the mouth